-Participatory governance is evident in the collaboration of stakeholders to create the Institutional Strategic Master Plan (ISMP 2020-2026).
+Participatory governance is evident in the collaboration of stakeholders to create the Institutional Strategic Master Plan (ISMP).
 GCC's transformation consultants facilitated the planning process using the transformation framework of co-creative participation of all stakeholders.
 Contributions from leaders and managers, support staff, faculty, students and industry partners shaped the development of the document.
 Numerous meetings were held with stakeholder groups, including student leaders.
 Input from all employees was sought during the 2018 College Assembly and January 2019 Industry Partners' Forum was held to solicit additional input.
 The updated ISMP was reviewed and approved through the college's governance process.
 This collaboration between college stakeholders ensured that everyone involved had a say in the future direction of GCC.

-An additional example of participatory governance is the Meet the President event (e.g., Spring 2024 Meet the President), which takes place every semester.
+An additional example of participatory governance is the Meet the President forum, which takes place every semester.
 This event is widely advertised to promote greater participation by students.
 During these face-to-face sessions, the president of the college provides updates to students regarding topics such as college finances and capital improvement projects.
 This forum encourages open dialogue between the president and students by providing an opportunity for students to ask questions or to share their concerns and ideas.

 Participatory governance invites everyone to take part in decision-making.
-The Board of Trustees monthly meetings and institutional committee meetings are open to all members of the campus community, fostering transparency and inclusion.
-Board of Trustees meeting minutes are accessible on the college's public website.
-This further enhances transparency allowing everyone to stay informed about discussions and decisions made by the board.
+The Board of Trustees monthly meetings and all institutional committee meetings are open to all members of the campus community, fostering transparency and inclusion.
+Published agendas, meeting minutes and committee reports are accessible on the college's public website and MyGCC portal.
+This further enhances transparency allowing everyone to stay informed about discussions and decisions made by these governing bodies.

+4.3.
 The institution's decision-making structures are used consistently and effectively.
 Institutional decision-making practices support a climate of collaboration and innovation that advances the mission and prioritizes equitable student outcomes.